Dan’s Desire ~ SOLD

 Painting, Oil on canvas

 About the Artist

-(1938 - 2017)Born in Los Angeles, African American painter, sculptor, printmaker Daniel LaRue Johnson (1938-2017) studied at Chouinard and in Paris with Giacometti.
+Born in Los Angeles, African American painter, sculptor, printmaker Daniel LaRue Johnson (1938-2017) studied at the Chouinard Art Institute (now the California Institute of the Arts)and in Paris with Alberto Giacometti.
 He was closely associated with Los Angeles’s African American artist movement of the mid-20th century, which developed as a response to the country’s social, political, and economic changes.
 His varied body of work includes politically charged collages as well as meticulously rendered color abstractions.

 Throughout the early 1960s Johnson and his wife, artist Virginia Jaramillo, traveled extensively, often spending long periods of time in New York.
 In 1964, Johnson was invited by John Weber to participate in “Boxes,” an exhibition at Dwan Gallery.
 In the show, he presented works from his “Black Box” series, assemblages of objects painted black that addressed America’s civil rights movement.
 One such work, titled Yesterday, an open-faced box containing a section of the American flag besides a headless doll, comments on the Sixteenth Street Baptist Church Bombing in Birmingham, Alabama.